-Mara Ballooning fleet has 8 balloons consist of the following:
+Mara Ballooning fleet has 8 balloons consisting of the following:

 Balloon Flight Frequently Asked Questions

-Our company operations base and launch site is close to Talek River bordering Masai Mara Game Reserve, but during windy times we use a launch site INSIDE the park, approximately 7 Minutes-drive (4km) from Talek Gate, just off the main Talek-Keekorok road.
+Our company operations base and the launch site are close to Talek River bordering Masai Mara Game Reserve, but during windy times we use a launch site INSIDE the park, approximately 7 Minutes-drive (4km) from Talek Gate, just off the main Talek-Keekorok road.

-There are plenty of photographic opportunities on board and also on the ground to & from the balloon excursion including game drive en-route back to your camp/ lodge by around 1030am.
+There are plenty of photographic opportunities on board and also on the ground to & from the balloon excursion including a game drive en route back to your camp/ lodge by around 1030am.

-We encourage guests to carry binoculars, cameras and if so desirous, a “selfie stick’ to catch those very fine once-in -a-life-time moments!
-Dressing in layers; warm Jacket/ fleece is best for the transition from the cool, dark early morning to the relatively late morning sunrays.
+We encourage guests to carry binoculars, cameras and if so desirous, a “selfie stick’ to catch that very fine once-in -a-life-time moments!
+Dressing in layers; a warm Jacket/ fleece is best for the transition from the cool, dark early morning to the relatively late morning sun rays.